andreikennethmoreno/type-jap/README.md

-# Text Converter Playground 🧪
+# Simple Web App Template

 A modern, feature-rich Next.js application that provides text conversion utilities with a beautiful, responsive interface.
 Built with cutting-edge technologies and designed for extensibility.